Actionable guide to SEO in 2017

 - You are wasting your time and money on purchasing 'Likes', 'Shares' and other sorts of social signals.
 Both social networks and search engines are able to detect accounts and account networks created for trading social signals.

-In August 2015, Google reduced the number of results in the local pack from 7 to 3 and removed addresses and phone numbers.
-The search engine made it harder for SEOs to get to the local pack; however, a new map view has been added with up to 20 spots for the search results.
+Back in 2015, Google reduced the number of results in the local pack from 7 to 3 and removed addresses and phone numbers.
+The search engine made it harder for SEOs to get to the local pack.

-Here are the main SEO trends for 2016, as predicted by our in-house SEO team:
+Here are the main SEO trends I predict for 2017:

 SEO remains part of multi-channel marketing